2018 Colorado elections: State senate

 In the 2018 elections, 17 of the 35 seats in the Colorado State Senate were on the ballot.
 Democrats gained two seats and a 19–16 majority, which ended Republican control of the chamber.

 State house

 In the 2018 elections, all 65 seats in the Colorado House of Representatives were up for election.
-The Democrats were able to expand their majority to 41–24, due to gaining five seats from the Republicans.
+The Democrats were able to expand their majority to 41–24, by gaining five seats from the Republicans.

 United States House of Representatives

 All of Colorado's seven seats in the United States House of Representatives were up for election in 2018.